T2 (band)

-T2 were an English progressive rock band, best known for their 1970 album, It'll All Work Out in Boomland.
+T2 were an English rock band from London, formed in 1970, best known for their 1970 album, It'll All Work Out in Boomland.

 Origins

 T2 evolved from an earlier band, Neon Pearl, which was led by their drummer, Pete Dunton.
 Dunton was by 1968 a member of Please, which also included fellow Neon Pearl member Bernard Jinks.
 When that band broke up in 1969, due to Dunton's joining Gun alongside Adrian Gurvitz, Jinks became a member of Bulldog Breed.

 Career

 T2 was formed when Dunton reunited with bassist Jinks and late period Bulldog Breed guitarist, Keith Cross.
 The trio played a form of psychedelic or proto-prog rock, which was similar in content to that played by the earlier bands its members had been in.
 T2 were formed and managed by John Morphew, who had previously managed Bulldog Breed; he financed the formation and successfully signed them to Decca for the then enormous sum of £10,000 in advance royalties.
 However, internal strife caused Morphew to give up on T2 and leave them to their own devices.

 After recording their debut album, It'll All Work Out in Boomland, T2 played a series of successful dates, including an appearance at the Isle of Wight Festival 1970, write-ups for which likened Cross to a new Eric Clapton.
 They did a spot on BBC 2 and then returned to the studio to begin work on their follow-up.
 However, the number of LPs pressed was limited and associated publicity was poor; hence, finding a copy in a record shop was difficult.
 In 1972, while recording material for their second album, T2 disbanded due to internal conflict.
 The breakup caused the unfinished album to be shelved until the early 1990s.